laravel/docs/collections.md

 <a name="method-skipwhile"></a>
 #### `skipWhile()` {.collection-method}

-The `skipWhile` method skips over items from the collection while the given callback returns `true` and then returns the remaining items in the collection as a new collection:
+The `skipWhile` method skips over items from the collection while the given callback returns `true`.
+Once the callback returns `false` all of the remaining items in the collection will be returned as a new collection:

     $collection = collect([1, 2, 3, 4]);